TorahBibleCodes/TorahBibleCodes/README.md

+# The book of Atzeemov
+## the book of the secret, the name of god

+the spirit of the book is to adapt the original scriptures from which all later religious works in the world derivating into contemporary language.

+For this, the instructions embodied in the sacred book, the cosmos, interpreted by the first man, who discovered the encoding and the repetitive and pseudo-infinite cycles of the universe, will be followed in a contemporary way.

+For this, it will be required to demonstrate in an indubitable way through the scriptures, the known history, and the science developed as it was prophesied in the past.

+In addition, we will demonstrate without place the origin of the encoding of the constellations and in the known ancient texts and the oral tradition.

+we will analyze and update the mechanisms and old "magics"

+- hypnosis or marketing

+- encoding and prophecy

+- timeless asynchronous spells or communications

+- stellar gps

+we will add to the codification the new sciences prophesied in the past

+- physical
+  - thermodynamics

+  - chemistry

+  - quantum mechanics

+This is the book delivered by Atzeemov (Aquarius) in Dan Ben Zelateh (time date and place, ALL) to the 12 lords of the staff gathered by the Nepesh (Destiny)

 #  Torah Bible Codes - David Ben Zelateh v0.1

 An understandable multilanguaje and multithreading bible codes .
 Study the Torah as never before